cityofaustin/atd-airflow/README.md

 ```

-#### If there has been a change to the Airflow Docker image like when updating the Airflow verson:
+#### If there has been a change to the Airflow Docker image like when updating the Airflow version:

 The production Airflow deployment uses a second Docker compose file which provides haproxy configuration overrides.
 To start the production docker compose stack use you must load both files in order: